-- Name Registration: If you are foreign entity planning to set up company in Missouri then you will be required to register business name with the Secretary of State pursuant to MO Rev Stat § 347.157 (LLC) and MO Rev Stat § 351.584 (Corporations).
+- Name Registration: If you are a foreign entity planning to set up a company in Missouri then you will be required to register your business name with the Secretary of State pursuant to MO Rev Stat § 347.157 (LLC) and MO Rev Stat § 351.584 (Corporations).

 Choose a Registered Agent